Adsobieszek/Happiness-World/README.md

+# Context

+In this project I focused on analysing factors which has influence on happiness and overall well-being from 2015 until 2023.
+I tried to compare factors like happiness scores, GDP per capita, social support, healthy life expectancy, freedom to make life choices, generosity, and perceptions of corruption between continents.
+The data comes from Kaggle, using their API.
+The significance of this research lies in its potential to offer nuanced insights into the evolving dynamics of global happiness.
+By exploring the interplay between social and economic indicators, individual freedoms, and societal perceptions, this project makes a meaningful contribution to the larger discussion about the quality of life.

 # Happiness chart
 Explore the dynamic landscape of global well-being with interactive chart.
-The initial view presents happiness levels across continents for each year, allowing you to toggle between happiness, social support, and generosity scores using radio buttons.
+The initial view presents happiness levels across continents for each year, allowing to toggle between happiness, social support, and generosity scores using radio buttons.
 Additionally, fine-tune your analysis by adjusting the year range with a convenient slider.

 ![1](https://github.com/Adsobieszek/Happiness-World/assets/134363499/5b8706a2-63f4-4cd1-82c2-d226b7ec80e5)